ferdy/.emacs.d/README.md

 emacs
 =====

-This is my Emacs configuration.
+This is the Emacs configuration I use everyday.

 It requires **Emacs trunk** to work.
 I regularly update my sources from here:
 ```console